LOCATION

 FOUNDERS

-Mervyn Sterling (Merv) foundered the Museum, roundly supported by a team of community volunteers.
+Mervyn Sterling (Merv) founded the Museum, roundly supported by a team of community volunteers.
 Merv also co-founded the Old Time Transport Preservation League, the Museum of Transport & Technology (MOTAT) and helped set up Wagener Museum.
 It was his vision which motivated the community and his determination was rewarded as he watched the museum gain international repute from its small beginnings in 1962.
+This story is told in the publication 'The Museum Makers', which is available to purchase in the Kauri Museum gift shop.

 A. H. Reed was a New Zealand publisher, author and entrepreneur, who migrated from England in 1887.
 The foundations of The Kauri Museum greatly benefited from Reed’s kauri gum digging experience, great expeditions and work as an author.